Tips On Choosing A Brand Licensing Designer

 Once you have bought your brand license and agreed terms you will usually be handed a style guide for the license.
 These guides can vary depending on the license.
 You may need to download files from a portal or be handed files via a system such as drop box.
 In some cases the guidelines will be very strict, and in other cases you will be able to create as much content as needed, this will very much depend on the license, however all your designs will need to go through an approval process.
 If you do not get your designs right first time you may need to submit your designs several times before launch.

-Can any Graphic Designer work on licensed designs?
+Can any Graphic Designer work on licensed designs and become a Brand Licensing Designer?

 Yes, however employing a specialist brand license designer can speed up the process.
 These designers are used to working with you the customer and with the licensing house and can therefore complete the process quickly.
 There are usually many stages and hoops that have to jumped through to get your designs approved and to market, so the right graphic designer can take the stress out of the process.